andrew-jacobs/emu816/README.md

 The repository contains the source code for a simple 65C816 emulator for Windows, Linux and the embedded ChipKIT platform.

-This is the first release of the code and it has only had a limited amount of testing.
+This is the second release of the code and it has only had a limited amount of testing.
 Currently there is no support for decimal arithmetic but the full instruction set is supported.

+The major change since the last release has been the recoding of all the classes to make them static.
+This was done to increase the execution performance of the code.
+On my development laptop (AMD8 1.8GHz) it now runs at an emulated speed of around 225 MHz with full optimization.

 There is no I/O at the moment or source of interrupts.
 Executing a WDM #$FF will cause the emulator to exit.